MomentaiChris26/nerdsparadise/README.md

 The search feature uses conditional statements and methods to retrieve the game from the database.

+The search menu is split into a sub-menu.

-The first item in the sub menu is list all games, which iterates through the global array, stores the data into local array and then printed into a readable format using the terminal table gem.
+The first item in the sub menu is 'list all games', which iterates through the global array, stores the data into local array and then printed into a readable format using the 'terminal-table' gem.

+The search by attribute displays all games in the database using specific criteria.
-The second item in the sub menu is search by attribute.
-This was achieved by iterating through the global array, and returning a list of the games title into a local array.
-A prompt menu allows the user to select the game they want to edit and then returns the index of the chosen game in the global array.
-Finally, the user selects the attribute they want to edit, which replaces the attribute of the matched index.
+The application iterates through database, returns a list of games titles, and a prompt menu allows the user to either search using the game title or a specific attribute. once the user selects the desired game, a method iterates through the database again, returns all the attributes related to the selected game.

-One error that occurred was if there was no matching results which caused the application to break.
-This was handled by implementing a method containing a conditional statement that determines if no results were found, returns a message to the user, and loops them back to the main menu.

 ### Edit game

 Allows the user to select a game to edit the attribute of the game, which will update in the database.

-This feature is similar to the searched game feature, which utilised a similar method of iterations, and loops to return all the games from the database for the user to choose and edit.
+This feature is similar to the searched game feature, which utilised a similar method of iterations to return all the games from the database for the user to choose and edit.
 To allow the user to make edits to the database, local variables were used to store user inputs on attributes that the user wanted.
-This also used indexes in the global array to ensure the right data was changed.

-The possible error that could have occurred was if the user entered an argument that was not correct (e.g. entering a string when it should be a boolean).
-To handle this, the options were set out in a predetermined menu that allowed a user to select the option rather than having them manually enter it.

 ### Delete game